 "A regular prostitution arrest is usually done as a city ordinance violation," she said.
 "But prostitution with the knowledge of AIDS is a class-five felony, with a presumptive sentencing range of up to three years in prison."

 In both instances, though, Garcia wasn't convicted of this act.
 Instead, she pleaded guilty to attempted prostitution with the knowledge of AIDS, a class-six felony that can net up to eighteen months in a Department of Corrections facility, or half as much as a class-five felony.

-Last August, William Head -- yes, that's his real name -- was cuffed on similar accusations.
+As such, Garcia received the maximum sentence for a class-six felony for the 2007 conviction, but only six months for the same crime two years later.
+For that reason, she was free in early 2012, when she was among fourteen people arrested in a prostitution sweep on Colfax.Last August, William Head -- yes, that's his real name -- was cuffed on similar accusations.
 As we posted at the time, Head's arrest affidavit says Denver police received a complaint that July about a man conducting massages that were thought to have edged into prostitution -- and the investigating officer heard unconfirmed reports that Head "possibly had the HIV virus and had transmitted that virus to another male."

 An undercover detective subsequently contacted Head, who identified himself as "Tor," and made an appointment.
 Upon his arrival, the cop confirmed the price for the massage -- $60 -- and asked about "extras."
 Head reportedly said he also performed erotic massages, including a prostate massage, plus hand jobs and blow jobs.
 Moreover, he noted that these services were covered by the $60 fee.